 A presbytery determines how several congregations as a body will use their resources and energy in doing the work of God in that area.
 The presbytery is led by a moderator who is elected from one of the elder or minister members of the presbytery.
 The moderator is assisted by the presbytery staff which is led by the Stated Clerk of the presbytery.
 Most presbyteries are organized by regions however a few presbyteries are organized by language/cultural groups.

-The Synod is made up of representative members of several presbyteries.
-Our Synod is the Synod of Lincoln Trails.
+A synod is made up of representative members of several presbyteries.
+Our synod is the Synod of Lincoln Trails.
 It includes eight presbyteries and over 700 congregations in Indiana and Illinois.
-The presbyteries in the Synod of Lincoln Trails, are:
+The presbyteries in the Synod of Lincoln Trails are:

 A synod determines how presbyteries as a body will use their resources and energy in doing the work of God in that region.
 In recent years they have specialized in providing educational opportunities to congregations and providing support persons as congregations reassess their ministries.
 There are sixteen synods.

 - Lakes and Prairies (ND, SD, NE, MN, WI, IA)

 - Living Waters (KY, TN, MS, AL)